 English 239.
-American Literature I# (4)

-English 240.
-American Literature II# (4)
+American Literature I# (4) English 240.
+American Literature II# (4) English 241.

-English 241.
 American Literature III# (4)

-In addition to the above, one of the following options must be completed:
+In addition to the above, one of the following options must be completed (students who choose either the Literature option or the Linguistics option will have the necessary courses for a major in English):